The Coca-Cola Company: Plastic production and waste

+A study published in Science Advances in 2024 found that the Coca-Cola Company was responsible for 11% of global branded plastic pollution (by count), which was a greater share of plastic pollution than any other company.

 A research study published in 2025 showed that Coca-Cola, together with PepsiCo and Nestlé contributed 14 to 21 million tons of plastic waste to aquatic environments in the time span 2000 to 2023.

-Sustainability misses

-In December 2024, Coca-Cola announced adjustments to its sustainability goals, specifically revising its target to recycle the equivalent of 100 percent of its packaging by 2030.
-The company has acknowledged that it will not meet this goal as initially set.
-Instead, Coca-Cola has decided to focus on other sustainability measures, which has sparked discussions among environmental advocates and industry analysts.

 In 2023, Coca-Cola's packaging composition included 47.7% plastic, 26% aluminum, and 10.4% glass.
 The company's efforts towards increasing the reuse of packaging have been limited, with only 1.2% of its packaging being reusable in the previous year.
 Additionally, Coca-Cola has increased its use of virgin plastics by approximately 6% since 2019.